Operation Persil: Opération Persil

 In early 1960, the Guinean government created its own central bank and launched an independent currency, the Guinean Franc.
-In response, Jacques Foccart, Charles de Gaulle's chief adviser for African matters and co-founder of the Service d'Action Civique militia, drew up covert plans to destabilise Touré's government.
-The plan was named Opération Persil, after the popular detergent brand Persil.
+In response, Jacques Foccart, Charles de Gaulle's chief adviser for African matters and co-founder of the Service d'Action Civique militia, alongside Pierre Messmer, drew up covert plans to destabilise Touré's government.
+The plan was executed with the cooperation of Senegalese President Léopold Sédar Senghor and Ivorian President Félix Houphouët-Boigny.
+Operation Persil was part of a broader French campaign to destabilize the government of President Ahmed Sékou Touré following Guinea’s withdrawal from the franc zone and the introduction of its own currency, the Guinean franc.
+The plan was named Opération Persil, after the popular detergent brand Persil, advertised for its excellent ability to wash away dirt.

-The operation was provided for the Service de Documentation Extérieure et de Contre-Espionnage (SDECE), based in Senegal, to create large quantities of forged Guinean francs to flood the country with and bring about hyperinflation and economic collapse, similar to the Nazi Operation Bernhard.
-The French-produced banknotes are more resistant to the humid Guinean climate than the official banknotes produced in Czechoslovakia.
+The operation was provided for the SDECE, based in Senegal, and received directions from SDECE chief General Paul Grossin, to create large quantities of forged Guinean francs to flood the country with and bring about hyperinflation and economic collapse, similar to the Nazi Operation Bernhard.
+The French-produced banknotes proved more resistant to the humid Guinean climate than the official banknotes produced in Czechoslovakia, which helped land a significant blow to the Guinean economy.

-The SDECE was also to arm opposition figures in Guinea and organise them into paramilitaries that would lead to civil war.
-However, the operation suffered a number of leaks, and soon, the Guinean was issuing a number of official complaints.
+The SDECE also attempted to arm opposition figures in Guinea and organise them into paramilitaries that would lead to civil war.
+However, the operation suffered a number of leaks, and soon, Guinea issued a number of official complaints against France.
 On 10 May 1960, the Senegalese police seized a large weapons shipment headed for Guinea—a weapons shipment that had been organised by the French government under Opération Persil.
 The Senegalese government, headed by Prime Minister Mamadou Dia, launched an official investigation into the affair and sent an official complaint to the French government.
 The French government later abandoned the operation.